roomasa/Election-analysis2/README.md

 3. Calculate the total number of votes each candidate received
 4. Calcualte the percentage of votes each candidate won.
 5. Determine the winner of the election based on the popular vote.
-6. Calcualte the number of
+6. Calculate the number of votes from each county and the county with the highest turnout.

 ### Resources